korandabit/profile/_posts/2013-12-07-dealing-with-deaf-at-the-party.md

 But the Deaf aren't asking you to deal with this, really.
 If there's something they're amazing at it's absorbing the social awkwardness for the hearing's sake.
 Take it from a hearing person who's lived this truth, the deaf are predominantly 'dealing with it', not the hearing.
 But let's contribute a little.
 Short of learning sign, there's an easy step in the right direction we all could do more often.
 Pause your lips, make eye-contact, and turn your ears off for a minute.
 Then do friendly things, starting with smiling.
 Now, inevitably you'll overhear a joke and not be able to help yourself to enjoy it.
 That's fine!
 Help yourself to the joke, it won't be insulting.
 I promise, even that short moment with your ears off will be fully appreciated.

-**My dad loves "The Three Stooges", whose humor is quite brilliantly little more than nonverbal behavior in <em>awkward social interactions*.</em>
+**My dad loves "The Three Stooges", whose humor is quite brilliantly little more than nonverbal behavior in *awkward social interactions*.*

 ***Out in public, the average customer-service agent, cashier or salesperson didn't get the paid training to 'deal' with a deaf customer in a timely yet satisfactory way.
-My mom always has her receipt ready, product immaculately repackaged, and the particular store's return policy/procedure memorized, so no questions or answers are needed when she presents all necessary material <em>(grab replacement item first or go to the clerk first?)*.
-Don't worry about drive-thrus, they're not an option.</em>
+My mom always has her receipt ready, product immaculately repackaged, and the particular store's return policy/procedure memorized, so no questions or answers are needed when she presents all necessary material *(grab replacement item first or go to the clerk first?)*.
+Don't worry about drive-thrus, they're not an option.*

-**More: **<a title="Talk about Deafhood*" href="http://thoughtrepair.wordpress.com/2013/10/05/talk-about-deafhood/">Talk about Deafhood</a>, <a title="The Definition of Deaf" href="http://thoughtrepair.wordpress.com/2013/10/26/the-definition-of-deaf/">The Definition of Deaf</a>
+**More: **Talk about Deafhood, The Definition of Deaf